es-ude/elastic-ai.creator/README.md

 The unit tests of each module is named like the model but starting with "test_" and can be found in the unitTest folder.
 The Brevitas unit tests can be found [here](elasticai/creator/brevitas/unitTests).

+## VHDL Generation

+We follow the VHDL code specification of IEEE Std 1076-1993.
+You can easily google the format of this specification.

 ### Syntax Checking

 [GHDL](https://ghdl.github.io/ghdl/) supports a [syntax checking](https://umarcor.github.io/ghdl/using/InvokingGHDL.html#check-syntax-s) which checks the syntax of a vhdl file without generating code.